logzio/data-viz/docs/sources/administration/configuration.md

 The length of time that Grafana will wait for a datasource’s first response headers after fully writing the request headers, if the request has an “Expect: 100-continue” header.
 A value of `0` will result in the body being sent immediately.
 Default is `1` second.
 For more details check the [Transport.ExpectContinueTimeout](https://golang.org/pkg/net/http/#Transport.ExpectContinueTimeout) documentation.

-### max_conns_per_host

-Optionally limits the total number of connections per host, including connections in the dialing, active, and idle states.
-On limit violation, dials are blocked.
-A value of `0` means that there are no limits.
-Default is `0`.
-For more details check the [Transport.MaxConnsPerHost](https://golang.org/pkg/net/http/#Transport.MaxConnsPerHost) documentation.

 ### max_idle_connections

 The maximum number of idle connections that Grafana will maintain.
 Default is `100`.
 For more details check the [Transport.MaxIdleConns](https://golang.org/pkg/net/http/#Transport.MaxIdleConns) documentation.

-### max_idle_connections_per_host

-The maximum number of idle connections per host that Grafana will maintain.
-Default is `2`.
-For more details check the [Transport.MaxIdleConnsPerHost](https://golang.org/pkg/net/http/#Transport.MaxIdleConnsPerHost) documentation.

 ### idle_conn_timeout_seconds